Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/strapi.md

 ## Next `Steps`

-You are now able to develop your Entando Application using Strapi!
+You are now able to develop your Villanova Application using Strapi!
 To learn how to apply and manage content, check out the following tutorials:

 - [Display and List Strapi Content](../create/strapi-content.md)
 - TODO: Strapi Content Tutorial